dmmiller612/correlation-gcn/README.md

 # Graph Convolutional Networks on Correlation Based Graphs

-This repo provides simple tools to run Graph Convolutional Networks (GCNs) on Correlation Based Graphs.
+This repo provides simple tools to run a Graph Convolutional Network (GCNs) on Correlation Based Graphs.
 In practice these methods can be applied to gene expression, proteomics, and other types of data.

+In correlation based graphs, the edges represent how correlated one node is with another.
+Due to this assumption, certain operations from the original GCN paper are not needed (such as summing the identity matrix with the adjacency matrix).

+## How to Run the python script

+I have provided a Dockerfile that can run the `example_estimator.py`\
+.
+It takes a few arguments that can be passed in the docker run.

 ## Citing this Repo